Geffreyvanderbos/plaintextjournal/src/articles/Exporting Tasks from Things 3 Database Using a Python Script.md

 ---
 title: Exporting Tasks from Things 3 Database to Plain Text Using Python
+date: 2023-12-03
 ---

-This guide will help you export your tasks from the [Things 3](https://culturedcode.com/things/) database on a Mac using a Python script.
-It'll export them either in Markdown or in [Todo.txt](https://todotxt.org/) syntax.
-For your safe-keeping.
+This guide will help you export your tasks from the Things 3 database on a Mac using a Python script.
+It'll export them either in Markdown or in Todo.txt syntax.

+---

 This guide is written for Things on MacOS.
 There is a way to [get your database on iOS or iPad](https://culturedcode.com/things/support/articles/2982272/#gqevu).
 However, I can't guarantee the script will work with it.